purduesigbots/pros-docs/v5/api/cpp/rotation.rst

 reset_position
 ~~~~~~~~~~~~~~~~~~

-Resets rotation sensor's position reading to 0 at its current position.
+Reset the Rotation Sensor position to 0.

 This function uses the following values of ``errno`` when an error state is reached: